wp-plugins/cnc-dudamobile-reseller-preview/readme.txt

 = It just isn't working, what can I do? =
 The best thing is to install an error log plugin and look at the error log.
 If you have an error log you can send it to kevin@cncwebsolutions.com

+= This is awesome, can I send you a donation? =
+Yes!
+I truly spent a lot of time on this and would love a donation.
+My paypal id is sales@cncwebsolutions.com  If you found this useful or better if it makes you money please don't forget about me :)